b4yt1c0l/love-frenchies/README.md

 ## Features

+This is a four pages site:

+1. Home
+2. History
+3. Gallery
+4. Contact

 ### Existing Features

 - __Navigation Bar__
-    - A common responsive navigation bar for all three pages.
+    - A common responsive navigation bar for all four pages.
 That's permit the user to navigate among pages not using "back" or "forward" browser buttons.

 ![Nav](https://github.com/b4yt1c0l/love-frenchies/blob/main/docs/images/nav.png)